Investigating machine moral judgement through the Delphi experiment

 Kyle Rawlins,

-and Benjamin Van Durme
+Benjamin Van Durme

 Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing